-The IHRTP participation fee is \$6,310 CAD.
+The IHRTP participation fee is \$7,300 CAD.
 This amount covers:

-- > tuition
+- > training fees

 - > program materials

 - > accommodation

 - > meals

 - > emergency medical insurance

-Participants are responsible of their international transportation as well as of any extra expenses such as entertainment and meals purchased outside of the cafeteria.
+Participants are responsible for their international transportation as well as for any extra expenses such as entertainment and meals purchased outside of the cafeteria.